In this article I’m going to help you deliver a eulogy without crying.

 Meditating or doing deep breathing exercises in the days leading up to the service may also be helpful in calming your nerves.

-This tip may seem counter-productive.
+This might seem counter-productive.
 You may be thinking, “That will just make me cry more!”

 But it’s usually just fine to include a little humor in a eulogy.
+Life is like that.
 Do you have a funny memory of your loved one you want to share?
 Did something hilarious happen to them, that no one ever ever let them live down?

-Stories like these will serve to lighten the moods of your listeners.
-It will also keep you feeling more content as you speak.
+Stories like these will serve to lighten the moods of your listeners, which will cut the tension and in turn lighten your mood as you deliver the eulogy.

 And ultimately, don’t worry about it.
 Your emotions are a normal, healthy part of your grief.
 People will understand.

-Will you be needing help writing your eulogy too?
-Then I would love to be of service.
+If you don’t have the time or feel like you are able to write the eulogy yourself, then I would love to be of service.
 I write eulogies for a living, and may be able to help.
-Please click here to find out more.
+Please see here to find out more.